 Your first step in the investigation process will be a meeting with the Judicial Officer (JO).
 At that time, the JO will review with you the letter of concern and the available evidence.
 This is usually your first opportunity to explain your position regarding the allegations.
-It is important to remember that if your case goes to a hearing (a six-person Judicial Panel of faculty, staff and students) the JO is the person who presents all the evidence, incriminating and exculpatory, so it is in your best interest to speak frankly with the JO about the situation.
-The JO will ask you questions, which of course you may choose not to answer (as you have the right not to self-incriminate).

 The JO will keep you informed of the progress of the investigation and share all information or evidence gathered.
 In many cases students may receive copies of such information; if copies are not released the Responding Student, the Reporting Party and their Personal Advisers, may review them, as many times as they wish, and may take liberal notes.
 Please note that the JO will act as mediator/facilitator/go-between if you have questions for the Reporting Party about the evidence or other related matters.
 It is requested that you not contact the Reporting Party directly to avoid potential misunderstandings.